Monkeypox: BH already has community transmission of the disease

 How is the disease transmitted?

 The World Health Organization (WHO) still does not know what the source of infection in the reported cases.
 However, according to the Butantan Institute, it is now possible to detail how the disease has spread among humans.
-Check out how this transmission occurs:
+Check out how this transmission takes place:

 - Contact with droplets expelled by an infected person (human or animal);